medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

 After you submit consent, Panacea verifies the certificate and checks the status of the deal.

-When verification is completed, Panacea makes the data accessible to consumers and makes you can get reward.
+When the verification is completed, Panacea makes the data accessible to consumers and makes you can get reward.

 ## Query consent
 You can query a consent by the deal ID and data hash you provided.